 - “Carioca” – a weak form of espresso made from an old emptied-out coffee that’s ideal if you’re not looking to get too wired on coffee

-However, you like to take your coffee with a substantial amount of milk; then there are some other orders you should consider.
-Due to Portugal’s diversity and openness to other countries, finding some of the widely known common coffee/milk options like cappuccinos, lattes, mochas, etc., is common.
-But, much like what happened with the typical espresso, the natives created their versions of such specialities.
+However, if you like to take your coffee with a substantial amount of milk; then there are some other orders you should consider.
+Due to Portugal’s diversity and openness to other countries, finding some of the widely known common coffee/milk options, like cappuccinos, lattes, mochas, etc., is common.
+But, much like what happened with the typical espresso, the natives created their versions of such specialties.
 Here’s what you can find: